Fypon Brackets and Dentil Blocks

 Reinforced Transoms

 Double door units are a common doorway for either a front or patio entryway.
 The addition of a transom is common, but the weight on the transom from the structure above may cause the transom to sag in the middle adding stress to the door unit, making the door difficult to operate.
-Reinforced transoms are the standard offering for composite double door frames.
+Reinforced transoms are the standard offering for all double door unit.

 A piece of 5/4 Clear Pine sits on top of the head jamb as a reinforcement and the transom sill sits on top of this reinforcement.
 The glass is stopped in with a specialized “L Bracket” composite stop.
 To cover and protect the exposed pine edges, a piece of 1/4” x 4” composite mill casing is cut into two pieces and placed over the wood.
 This method encapsulates the pine reinforcement.